 The University of Mary Washington’s Summer Science Institute is a program that offers UMW science majors an opportunity to participate in a summer-long research project supervised by a faculty member.
 The institute runs concurrently with the summer sessions (mid-May through mid-July).
 Room, board, and a stipend are provided to participating students.

 Opportunities are limited.
-Interested students should contact Dr. Abbie Tomba, 334 Jepson Science Center, or respond to advertisements posted in Jepson.
+Interested students should contact Dr. Davis Oldham (Chemistry) or respond to advertisements posted in Jepson.

 Department of Biological Sciences Honors Program.